wyhitcs/team-letsencrypt/draftv1.md

 - Personal profile: The most important information of personal profile is email address and users have to offer an effective profile in order to apply for a certificate.
 They are also allowed to edit the profile afterwards.

-- Multiple Challenge solution: There are many ways of solving challenges to prove someone owns a certain domain name: Simple HTTP, Domain Validation with Server Name Indication(DVSNI), DNS verification.
-If it is not chosen manually by users, Let’s encrypt will pick the default one.
+- Multiple Challenge solution: There are many ways of solving challenges to prove someone owns a certain domain name: Simple HTTP, Domain Validation with Server Name Indication(DVSNI) and DNS verification.
+If it is not chosen manually by users, Let’s Encrypt will pick the default one.

 - Optional update way (manual or automatic): Once an up-to-date version of Let’s encrypt is released, user’s local machine will update automatically.
 However, users can disable such automatic update and do it manually instead.